Skip to content

 Test Case Actions

-Use Action menu to
+Use the Action menu to

-1. Remove a test case from the test
+1. Remove a test case from the test set

 2. Open a dialog to edit Test Set Test Case parameters (requires Rapise 7.1+)